 Deal with distraction from within – ACT

 Eyal & Li highlight Bricker’s work, which shows how learning certain techniques as part of acceptance and commitment theory (ACT) can disarm the discomfort that so often leads to harmful distractions.
 ACT prescribes a method of giving ourselves time to observe uncomfortable feelings and their origins before responding to them.

 But…Why not just say no to distractions (go cold turkey)?
 Eyal & Li effectively pose: ‘an endless cycle of resisting, ruminating, and finally giving in to desires perpetuates the cycle of distraction and quite possibly drives many of our unwanted behaviours’.
 They go on to suggest that without techniques for disarming temptation, mental abstinence can backfire.

-Instead, Eyal & Li advocate managing the distractions, that originate from within, by changing how we mindfully think about them.
-They suggest stepping back, noticing and observing distracting thoughts, and finally patiently letting the root desire disappear naturally (see the ‘ten- minute rule’).
+Instead, manage the distractions, that originate from within, by changing how we mindfully think about them.
+Step back, noticing and observing distracting thoughts, and finally patiently letting the root desire disappear naturally (see the ‘ten- minute rule’).

 Reimagine internal triggers

 4 steps to help us handle intrusive (distracting) thoughts.

 Step 1: Look for the discomfort that precedes distractions: mindfully focus on the internal trigger (feeling anxious, having a craving, feeling restless, or feeling you are incompetent).